-Embark can currently test for the majority of AKC-registered breeds, as well as designer dogs, Dingoes, Coyotes, Wolves, and Village Dogs—we're the only DNA testing company who can do that!
+Embark can currently test for the majority of AKC-registered breeds, as well as designer dogs, Dingoes, Coyotes, Wolves, and Village Dogs—we're the only DNA testing company who can do that.
+All in all, we test for over 250 breeds!
 You can learn more about our breed and ancestry test on the Breed & Ancestry page.

 Our lab has invested a considerable amount of time in the science of DNA knowledge; we've analyzed DNA from purebred dogs to build a comprehensive database that highlights the differences between different breeds.
 By comparing your dog’s DNA with our database, we can identify which breeds are present in your dog.